 The Visual Arts program at St Paul’s Primary School is designed to encourage and challenge students to achieve their artistic potential in an enjoyable and supportive environment.
 Students develop their creativity and imagination as well as refine their practical and fine motor skills.
 They learn to make choices when experimenting with materials, tools and techniques.
 Students attend visual art lessons once a week.

 During their time at St Paul’s the students will explore a wide variety art mediums such as drawing, painting, printmaking, collage, clay, sculpture, construction, textiles and photography.
 Students will learn to communicate through their art, respond to the artworks of others and gain appreciation of well known artists.

-The artworks produced by our talented students are celebrated and displayed around the school, as well as our newsletter , website and Face Book page.
+The artworks produced by our talented students are celebrated and displayed around the school, as well as featured in our newsletter. school website and social media.

 All children at St. Paul’s are given the opportunity to study a Language other than English (LOTE).

 Every week, all students from Foundation to Year 6 engage in weekly Italian lessons.
 We are fortunate enough to have a specialist LOTE room, which is well equipped with resources that include an interactive board, games, printed materials, Italian picture books and English/Italian dictionaries that are readily available for student use.
 Students also regularly access research material and language learning apps and activities via the school’s tablets and laptops.